JPKribs/jellyfin-plugin-base/README.md

 # ![Jellyfin Plugin Base](Assets/Logo.png)

-Shared configuration UI assets and C# helpers used by all my Jellyfin plugins, delivered as a NuGet package.
+Shared configuration UI assets and C# helpers used in my Jellyfin plugins, delivered as a NuGet package.
 The source and assets are compiled into the consuming plugin at build time, so each plugin stays a single DLL with nothing extra to ship.

 ## Components